 - Now fill the crust with uncooked rice or uncooked beans (these act as weights to keep your crust in place), making sure you fill all the way to the top.
 I have a box of rice that I use again and again to blind-bake crusts-- after I am done, I just store it until I need it the next time.
 Do not cook the rice or beans that you use to blind bake.

-- Place the pie pan, rice or beans and all, into a 400-degree preheated oven and bake for 20 minutes.
+- Place the pie pan, rice or beans and all, into the preheated oven and bake for 20 minutes.

 - Remove from the oven and carefully lift off the foil and the weights.
 Now pierce the crust all over with a fork and return it to the oven for 5 more minutes until it is lightly golden-brown.